 - 1. See IPA (2015) for a brief explanation of RCTs. - 2.
 For a current list of PEMS-focus countries, see U.S. Department of State (2022a). - 3.
 For example, as defined by the Maryland Scientific Methods scale (What Works Centre for Local Economic Growth, n.d.). - 4.
 SDG Target 8.7: "Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms" (UN, n.d.). - 5.
 For a full list of PEMS-funded programs focused on prevalence measurement, please see U.S. Department of State (2022a). - 6.
-For example, despite being at the very southern end of Nigeria, Edo state sends the largest percentage of asylum-seekers (by far) to Europe because of a combination of cultural practices (such as juju and history of pre-colonial practices) and legacy of late twentieth century migrants (primarily into Italy in the 1980's/90's); see Olfufade (2019) and Vermeulen (2019). - 7.
-For example, in Thailand (Winrock International 2020b), Mexico (Global Americans, n,d.), and several countries in Africa (ITUC 2019). - 8.
-For example, an IPA-implemented study in Colombia that is looking at motivation and internal barriers to learning and decision-making, which may be particularly relevant for victims of conflict (IPA 2019). - 9.
+The Prevalence Reduction Innovation Forum: Results from the Field conference recording can be found here.
+More information about CenHTRO's Prevalence Reduction Innovation Forum Learning Series can be found here. - 7.
+More information about the STATIP (Standard Tools for Analysis of Trafficking in Persons) project can be found here. - 8.
+For example, despite being at the very southern end of Nigeria, Edo state sends the largest percentage of asylum-seekers (by far) to Europe because of a combination of cultural practices (such as juju and history of pre-colonial practices) and legacy of late twentieth century migrants (primarily into Italy in the 1980's/90's); see Olfufade (2019) and Vermeulen (2019). - 9.
+For example, in Thailand (Winrock International 2020b) and several countries in Africa (ITUC 2019). - 10.
+For example, an IPA-implemented study in Colombia that is looking at motivation and internal barriers to learning and decision-making, which may be particularly relevant for victims of conflict (IPA 2019). - 11.
 For example, see Swiss Agency for Development and Cooperation's Ashshash program in Bangladesh (Winrock International 2022).